-The outdoor venue provides concert-goers a pleasant, natural surrounding to enjoy the sounds and visual excitement of various national recording artists.
+The outdoor venue provides concert-goers pleasant, natural surroundings to enjoy the sounds and visual excitement of various national recording artists.

 Client: Jacobs Investments, Inc.

-Fabric: Shelter-Rite Style 9034 DC-184 Bright White architectural fabric with fluoropolymer top finish and acrylic bottom finish by Seaman Corporation
+Fabric: Shelter-Rite Style 9032 DC-184 Translucent White with Brite™ White Tedlar® PVF film on top and acrylic bottom finish, Architectural Fabric, by Seaman Corporation

 Engineer: Geiger Engineers